 Buick is one of the most reliable luxury brands on the road.
 These cars offer the latest technology and safety features, but you will have to pay a premium price to drive one.
 Even if you want a used model, they tend to hold their value remarkably well.

-In this guide, we evaluate how reliable the Buick lineup is.
-We also pick out the best and worst models, so you can make a smart choice.
+In this guide, I evaluate how reliable the Buick lineup is.
+I also pick out the best and worst models, so you can make a smart choice.

 Are Buicks Good Cars?